ganeshavala/Foundry-Fund-Me-2023/ReadMe.md

 - `fallback` and `receive`: Call the `fund` function when Ether is sent to the contract.
 - View functions: Allow anyone to get information about funding amounts, funders, and owner.

+## Structure
+- `Src/FundMe.sol`: This is the actual Solidity contract that is deployed to the blockchain.
+It contains the code that defines the functionality of the contract, such as the ability to deposit ETH, withdraw ETH, and check the status of the contract.
+- `DeployFundMe`: This script is used to deploy the FundMe contract to the blockchain.
+It takes a number of arguments, including the target amount of ETH that needs to be raised, the address of the contract owner, and the address of the contract deployer.
+- `Interactions`: This script is used to interact with the FundMe contract.
+It provides a number of functions that allow users to deposit ETH into the FundMe contract, withdraw ETH from the FundMe contract, and check the status of the contract.

+## Usage
+1. Use `DeployFundMe` to deploy the FundMe contract to the blockchain.
+2. Use `Interactions` to interact with the deployed FundMe contract.

 ```